 You can typically do this by right clicking on a blank spot on the page, click on “View Page Source” and look out for the above meta robots tag.

 Wai Hong Fong is co-founder and chieftain at OZHut, a multi-niche online retailer that is passionate about truly serving people in the online space.
-He was named Young Entrepreneur of the Year at the 2011 StartupSmart Awards.
+In 2010, he was recognized as one of Australia's Top 30 under 30 entrepreneurs by SmartCompany.

 Share This page :